 They will also need consistent and regular watering.
 If the container where the lemon tree is growing is allowed to dry out, the leaves of the lemon tree will fall off.

 Fertilizer is also key to growing a healthy lemon tree in a pot.
 Use a slow release fertilizer to make sure that your lemon tree gets consistent nutrients.

 Container lemon trees also need high humidity.
 Place your lemon tree over a pebble tray or mist it daily.

 Common Problems with Growing Lemon Trees in Containers

 Regardless of how well you take care of your container lemon tree, growing in a pot will be more stressful on the plant.
-You will need to keep an eye out for unique problems that container grown lemon tree can have.
+You will need to keep an eye out for unique problems that container grown lemon trees can have.

 Lemon trees growing in containers are more susceptible to sucker branches.
 These are branches that grow from the scion or root stock of the plant.
 Many times, in order to grow a hardier tree, nurseries will grow the desired tree on a hardy root.
 Under stress, the root stock will try to take over the tree.
 If you see a sucker branch grow from the bottom of the lemon tree, prune it immediately.

-Another issue with lemon trees in containers is that they are more vulnerable to cold and drought.
+Another issue with lemon trees in containers is that they are more vulnerable to the cold and drought.

 While a lemon tree in the ground can take mild frost and cold, a lemon tree in a container cannot.
 A lemon tree in a container has a hardiness zone that is one zone higher than the USDA recommended zone.
-So for example, if the variety of lemon you are growing normally has a hardiness zone of 7, in a container, the lemon tree will have a hardiness zone of 8.
+So for example, if the variety of lemon you are growing normally has a hardiness zone of 7, in a container the lemon tree will have a hardiness zone of 8.